jgtolentino/CodeCLI/README.md

 - **Express Server**: Preview your site locally with the built-in server
 - **OpenAI API Integration**: Connectivity to OpenAI's API for future AI features
 - **Docker & CI/CD Ready**: Containerized setup with GitHub Actions for modern workflows
+- **Interactive CLI**: Claude-like CLI for improved user experience and simplified commands
+- **Claude Optimizer Integration**: Optimize prompts and sessions with the built-in Claude Optimizer tool
+- **Path Handling Improvements**: Properly handle paths with spaces and special characters

 ## Quick Start